antoniusmisfit/shoebox-linux/README.md

 ## Cleaning up
 If you want to clean the work area before recompiling Shoebox Linux, simply run the clean.sh script in a terminal as root:
 ```
+#Use without the "-a" argument to keep pre-downloaded tarballs and ISO image.
-sudo ./clean.sh
+sudo ./clean.sh -a
 ```
 # TODO
-* Replace the basic init with something more robust.
+* Replace the basic init with something more robust.(In progress)
 * Create a welcome banner.
 * Add a package manager.